YanniTheDev/FriendRating/README.md

 ## How do I maximise my FR?

-By looking at the equation, you can see that I is being raised to the power of two.
+By looking at the equation, you can see that $$I$$ is being raised to the power of two.

-This means that $$I$$ (how often I interact with you) increases your FR much faster than other attributes.
+This means that increasing $$I$$ (how often I interact with you) increases your overall FR much faster than other attributes.